You can’t teach an old dog new tricks …oh, yes you can!

 Only with the establishment of a new freezing technique, vitrification, and advanced culturing of embryos to day 5 blastocyst, had the system really evolved to allow dramatic improvements in pregnancy rates and implantation for most patients.

-With trophoblast biopsy of blastocyst embryos and PGS, the filtering and selection process is so refined that only one vetted normal embryo will lead to a pregnancy in over 60% of cases on average at any age.
+With trophoblast biopsy of blastocyst embryos and PGT-A, the filtering and selection process is so refined that only one vetted normal embryo will lead to a pregnancy in over 60% of cases on average at any age.
 This can now be combined with freeze-thaw embryo transfer to optimize the uterine receptivity and environment as “THE” state-of –“ART” treatment.

 At Chelsea Fertility NYC, we have shifted to this latter modality in a huge way and it works beautifully.